 Lyon for the last past years really worked on getting more attractive for the tourists.
-The third biggest French city can be visited for a week-end, the city won in 2016 the price of “Best European destination for a weekend” at the World Travel Awards.
+The third-biggest French city can be visited for a weekend, the city won in 2016 the price of “Best European destination for a weekend” at the World Travel Awards.
 I found three activities that step apart from the classic places to visit in Lyon.

 1 – Solex tour

 First of all, what is a “Solex”?
-The Solex is an old French means of transport, its belongs to the French culture.
+The Solex is an old French means of transport, it belongs to the French culture.
 It is in between a bike and motorbike.
 When I wrote old it is older than what you might expect, the company was created in 1905 by two engineers Maurice Goudard and Marcel Mennesson.
 The Solex was created years later.
 Both of them were certain about the fact that the car industry was going to skyrocket.
-At the start, the company was named “Goudard et Mennesson” but it was too long and no so easy to remember.
+At the start, the company was named “Goudard et Mennesson” but it was too long and not so easy to remember.

 Then, they made a brainstorming and decided to go for an easy name brand, five letters, no more than two syllables and euphonic, can be pronounced in every language: the name Solex was born!
 The beginning were hard for the founders, they had to go to the WWI in 1914,1918.

-They created the first prototype only in 1940 with an economical and little engine fixed in front of the bike.
+They created the first prototype only in 1940 with an economical, and little engine fixed in front of the bike.
 The first sales started after the WW2 in 1946 and it was a huge commercial success!
-It was a cheap means of transport and it was using few gas.
+It was a cheap means of transport, and it was using few gas.
 Also, the customer service was excellent.
 At the end of the 40s the company was selling around 100 of Solex per day.

 To come back about the Solex Tour, you can go for an hour and half (or more) in the beautiful area of La Croix Rousse in Lyon.
 You will discover the joy of driving an old Solex in the street of Lyon.
 You will be going with the owner, who is highly passionate about his work.
-At the end of the tour, you will be for sure smiling 🙂 You can find further information in the credits section and this is not an affiliate link.
+At the end of the tour, you will be for sure smiling 🙂 You can find further information in the credits section, and this is not an affiliate link.